0xPolygonMiden/miden-client/docs/installation.md

 This installs the `miden-client` binary (at `~/.cargo/bin/miden-client`) and adds it to your `PATH`.

-## Features

 ### `Testing` feature

+The `testing` feature speeds up account creation.

+!!! warning "Install the `testing` feature on node and client"
-The `testing` feature allows mainly for faster account creation.
-When using the the client CLI alongside a locally-running node, **you will need to make sure the node is installed/executed with the `testing` feature as well**, as some validations can fail if flag does not match up both on the client and the node.
+    - When using the the client CLI alongside a locally-running node, make sure to install/execute the node with the `testing` feature.
+    - Some validations can fail if the flag does not match on both the client and the node.

 ### `Concurrent` feature

-Additionally, the client supports another feature: The `concurrent` flag enables optimizations that will result in faster transaction execution and proving.
+The `concurrent` flag enables optimizations that result in faster transaction execution and proving times.

-## Building in `release`

-When running the client using `cargo run`, it's important to keep in mind that the `release` build will be significantly faster than `debug` for executing and proving transactions, so defaulting to running in `release` is encouraged.
-Note that when installing with `cargo install`, this is the default build configuration.